dumbledore/AlbiteBOOKS/README.markdown

 # Who made Albite?

 My name is [Svetlin Ankov][10], I am 23, and I am a student at the [University of Sofia][11].
-For most of my time I do programming stuff, but I like math, too, especially if it’s got a more applied nature.
+For most of my time I do programming stuff, but I like math, too, especially if itâ€™s got a more applied nature.

 I am best at *Java*, but I also have experience with *C++*, *Python*, *Ruby*, *Visual Basic*, *Pascal*, *ActionScript* and *PHP*.

-I have some idea of functional programming, too, as I’ve done some good amount of projects in [Matlab][12] and [Mathematica][13].
-I prefer simpler code, but I am not too scared to go deep, if it’s the only option.
+I have some idea of functional programming, too, as Iâ€™ve done some good amount of projects in [Matlab][12] and [Mathematica][13].
+I prefer simpler code, but I am not too scared to go deep, if itâ€™s the only option.

-As far as math is concerned, I don’t like it raw, but prefer it in connection with other sciences, e.g. numerical analysis, discreet math, statistics, biomathematics, etc. I’ve had the chance to [teach biomath][14] as an assistant, i.e. I was responsible for the demonstrative part of the subject.
+As far as math is concerned, I donâ€™t like it raw, but prefer it in connection with other sciences, e.g. numerical analysis, discreet math, statistics, biomathematics, etc. Iâ€™ve had the chance to [teach biomath][14] as an assistant, i.e. I was responsible for the demonstrative part of the subject.
 In relation with that, I can say, I wrote some good quantity of *Mathematica* code and some lesser amount of mathematical stuff.

  [1]: http://localhost:3000/reader
  [2]: http://www.fbreader.org/FBReaderJ/